The decision to quit smoking isn't one you make overnight. Before kicking the habit, most smokers go through five stages.

 It’s never easy in the beginning—you have to fight the physical and psychological addiction, which can be as strong as an addiction to cocaine.
 Deciding to take action is that much more of a tribute to you!

 If you’re ready to take action immediately, above all don’t waste your motivation!
-Head without delay to the How to quit section.
+Head without delay to the Avoiding relapses section to put in place strategies to stay on track.

 Our support and tools will help you stay on track.
 It sometimes takes six months to a year before you are considered a non-smoker but you’re not alone!